Brian B. – Australia

 One is 100W and the other is 150W.
 I have also a 130W mounted on the roof of my caravan.

-You can join multiple portable solar panels (and the 130W on fixed to the roof if you choose to) with Anderson plug adaptors as you suggest.
+You can join multiple portable solar panels (including the 130W fixed panel on the roof, if you choose to) with Anderson plug adaptors as you suggest.

 But if you’re going to connect them directly to the batteries, then you’ll need a regulator between the solar panels and the batteries.